rugovit/ComfyUI-Mac-Installer/README.md

 * The installer may require additional permissions to install software or modify system settings.
 Please grant these permissions when prompted.

-After sucesfull instalation your screen  should have  new `ComfyUI` folder at the same level as `InstallComfyUI.app`  terminal opened with  log line `To see the GUI go to: http://127.0.0.1:8188`  and browser opned to `http://127.0.0.1:8188/` like in the picture below :
+After sucesfull instalation your screen  should have  new `ComfyUI` folder at the same level as `InstallComfyUI.app`  terminal opened with  log line `To see the GUI go to: http://127.0.0.1:8188`  and browser opened to [http://127.0.0.1:8188](http://127.0.0.1:8188) like in the picture below :

    ![image](https://github.com/rugovit/ComfyUI-Mac-Installer/assets/12918391/d15461c4-fdda-4c07-bb17-1d64a7e2c046)